harmonydata/harmonydata.github.io/content/en/blog/ideas.md

 * Allow Harmony to process raw survey data so that social scientists have everything they need to run the statistical analyses
 * Develop a feedback loop where users can handle bad matches
 * Train a psychology specific model where Harmony predicts the similarity between items in the way that a factor model would quantify the similarity

+## Other ideas for the project

+* Training webinars
+* Hackathon
+* More Kaggle competitions